AshleyCheny/ASP.NET-Web-API/README.md

     }

     //Getting a Product By ID
+    //When input an ID, click the submit button, will run the find() method in <script>
     function find() {
       var id = $('#prodId').val(); //save the input text
       $.getJSON(uri + '/' + id) //Send an HTTP GET request to "/api/products/id"